I'm a 2023 Nixon Peabody Pro Bono Champion.Read more about our Pro Bono program

-Prior to becoming a lawyer, oN worked on the business side of IP.
-He spent over ten years launching U.S. high-tech companies internationally—including two that became public entities.
-His rich business background and hands-on experience enable him to bridge the legal needs of his clients from a pragmatic, real-world perspective.
+Prior to becoming a lawyer, I worked on the business side of IP.
+I spent over ten years launching U.S. high-tech companies internationally—including two that became public entities.
+My rich business background and hands-on experience enable me to bridge the legal needs of my clients from a pragmatic, real-world perspective.

-I collaborate with some of the most prestigious technology companies in China, Taiwan, Japan, Korea, and Australia to convert their IP cost centers into profit centers.
+I collaborate with some of the most prestigious tech titans in China, Taiwan, Japan, Korea, Singapore, and Australia to convert their IP cost centers into profit centers.
 My expertise is in monetizing IP by creating patent portfolios to generate revenue, cross-license, increase company valuation, and defend against litigation.

 One of my favorite undertakings as an IP lawyer is working with scrappy startups to elevate their ideas and inventions into protectable IP.
 It has been such a joy to work one-on-one with 250+ startups across the globe.
-For the last eight years, I have served as Chief IP Counsel for the European Innovation Academy (EIA), where I developed and teach the IP curriculum that has trained over 7,000+ startups from 90+ countries.
-Before becoming a lawyer, I spent a decade working in four “dot.coms” – two of which went public
+For the last ten years, I have served as Chief IP Counsel for the European Innovation Academy (EIA), where I developed and teach the IP curriculum that has trained over 7,000+ startups from 90+ countries.
+Before becoming a lawyer, I spent a decade working at four “dot.coms” – two of which went public

 Multinationals—particularly those in Asia—are realizing that litigation is not the best use of their resources.
 Simultaneously, these companies are asking more fervently, “what are the patents and trademarks that we have invested so much time and money in actually doing for us?”

 In response, I anticipate greater emphasis on building and refining IP portfolios that serve targeted purposes such as defending against litigation, or cross-licensing with competitors, or monetization to generate revenue—thereby converting an IP department from a cost center to a profit center.